MaxCodeDE/ember-cordova-test-app/README.md

 # remember-me

 Example of an ember-cordova app.
-Commands to run and build a sign release of this Application is witten in my wiki.
-You can ask me for an guest account :)
+Commands to run and build a sign release of this Application is witten on my Blog.

 ## Prerequisites